danleh/wasabi/tutorial/task3/README.md

 The `Module` object is defined in `password.js` and with a bit of digging, we see that it loads `password.wasm`.
 Now, we can proceed in many ways, e.g.,

-- Disassemble `password.wasm` with `wasm2wat`
+- Disassemble `password.wasm` with `wasm2wat`,
 - Disassemble `password.wasm` with `wasm-objdump`, or
-- The simplest option of all (and simpler is better): just run `strings password.wasm`
+- The simplest option of all: just run `strings password.wasm`

 Mhm.
 That last line looks curious.
 Try it!

 ## Step 2: Dynamic Analysis

-Alright, so for the example in `1-static`, the password was just in cleartext in the binary and so dynamic analysis for finding it out, would be a bit overkill.
+Alright, so for the example in `1-static`, the password was in cleartext in the binary and so dynamic analysis would be a bit overkill.
 Let's look at `2-dynamic` now.
-Server it again with `python -m SimpleHTTPServer` and open http://localhost:8000/password.html.
+Serve it again with `python -m SimpleHTTPServer` and open http://localhost:8000/password.html.
 Everything looks to be the same, except that:

 - The password from the previous step is not working :(